TerraCodec: Compressing Optical Earth Observation Data: Qualitative examples

 \subsection{General reconstructions}

-We compare TerraCodec-TT (TEC-TT), TerraCodec-FP (TEC-FP), and classical codecs (JPEG2000, WebP) on SSL4EO-S12\,v1.1 validation samples at matched rate \(\approx 0.20\) bppbf.
-Each row in Fig.~\ref{app:qual:recon}) shows the original image and reconstructions from each codec, annotated with the average bppbf and PSNR-per-band (65k clipped) across the sequence.
+We compare TEC-TT, TEC-FP, and classical codecs (JPEG2000, WebP) on SSL4EO-S12\,v1.1 validation samples at matched rate \(\approx 0.20\) bppbf.
+Each row in Fig.~\ref{app:qual:recon} shows the original and reconstructions from each codec, annotated with the average bppbf and PSNR-per-band (65k clipped) across the sequence.